jina-ai/jina/docs/datatype/image/text2image.md

       plt.imshow(doc.blob)
       plt.show()
 ```
-and one last function to show us the TOP 3 matches to our text query
+and one last function to show us the top three matches to our text query

 ```python
 def plot_search_results(resp: Request):